 Additional Reading: Renting to a New Generation: Are You Ready?

-Mention the best feature straight off.
+Mention the best feature up front.

 In a time when advertisers vie for consumers’ attention spans, you have to think the same way.
 When apartment-seekers are looking at a screen of dozens of property listings, they’re not going to deeply inspect each and every one.
 Whatever your property’s best selling point is, mention it as soon as possible.
 Whether it includes a detached garage, boasts an enviable location for public transportation or nightlife, or has a wonderful master bath, put it at the end of the title after listing the basics of the property (rent, number of rooms and bathrooms, etc.).
 Once you’ve piqued the reader’s interest, return to the point in the description by fully explaining what makes it (and your property!) so great.